drivechain-project/drivechain.info/faq/index.md

 For example, Monero has a larger anonymity set, as of this writing.
 And Ethereum has more txn fees and users.

+### Must each sidechain have a 10 minute blocktime? ### {#interblocktime}

+You *could* change it.
+But you shouldn't.
+Trust me, you don't need to.

+It is possible to have "instant" sidechain txns, using special "setup" transactions that have already been confirmed.
+The lightning network is one example of this; a second example is [Double Spend Forfeits](https://x.com/Truthcoin/status/1701791091790352823?s=20) et al.

 ### Is the 13,150 ACK parameter hardcoded?
 Why not let each sidechain specify it? ### {#y13150}

 Yes.